CSsoftwareeng/movie_recommender_system/README.md

 # Movie Recommender System

 The movie platform system supports a great multitude of movies, so it is not easy to choose which movie to watch.
-At this point, if you can see movies which has similar traits to your favorite movie or if you can see a list of movies that are similar to your favorite movies, you can choose a movie more easily.
+At this point, if you can see which movies other users with similar traits are most satisfied with or if you can see a list of movies that are similar to your favorite movies, you can choose a movie more easily.
 This program will show a list of recommended movies based on your traits or your favorite movie.

 ## Algorithm